COCHLEAR GLOBAL PRIVACY NOTICE

 Cochlear will only keep personal information in an identifiable form for as long as it is necessary to fulfil the purpose for which it was originally collected or any additional uses you have agreed to, or to satisfy our regulatory and legal record keeping obligations.
 After that, we will either delete the information or de-identify it so that it is no longer associated with you.

-Cochlear has implemented appropriate administrative, technical and organisational measures to help protect personal information from misuse, loss, and unauthorised access or disclosure.
+Measures taken by Cochlear.
+Cochlear has implemented appropriate physical, administrative, technical and organisational measures to help protect personal information from misuse, loss, and unauthorised access or disclosure.
 Our security measures include appropriate access control, encryption (where appropriate) and regular security assessments.

 How does Cochlear address children's privacy and parents' rights?

-Our websites and services are intended for general audiences, such as patients, parents, and the general public, and they are not specifically directed toward children.
-Certain Cochlear services and apps are accessed via a Cochlear Account and Child Accounts can be created with a parent’s consent.
+Our websites and services are intended for general audiences, such as patients, parents, carers, and the general public, and they are not specifically directed toward children.
+Certain Cochlear services and apps are accessed via a Cochlear Account and Child Accounts can be created with a parent or carer’s consent.
 See the Cochlear Accounts privacy supplement for more information on creating and managing a Child Account.

 How can you access, correct or delete personal information?

-Contact us via one of the methods listed below in order to access, correct, amend or delete your personal information within Cochlear's control or to restrict or object to the processing of your personal information.
+Where provided by law, you can access, correct, amend or delete your personal information within Cochlear’s control or restrict or object to the processing of your personal information.
 Where you have consented to the processing of your personal information, you have the right to withdraw your consent at any time.
 To help protect your privacy and security, we will take reasonable steps to verify your identity before providing you with access to your details or correcting, amending or deleting our records.
 Please note that any identification information provided to us will only be processed in accordance with, and to the extent permitted by applicable laws.